jmoekamp/mastodon_toot_scraper/README.md

 ### Missing or broken OP images

 If OP media shows broken images, check that `--media-dir` is writable and `--media-url` matches the public URL that directory is served from.
 If the original media download failed, toot.py falls back to the original Mastodon CDN URL.

+### "Cache directory overlap" warning

+This appears when two or more of `--toot-cache-dir`, `--avatar-dir`, and `--media-dir` point to the same directory.
+While this won't crash, it means avatar and media files share the same directory — `--cleanup-avatars` or `--cleanup-media` may incorrectly delete each other's files.
+Use separate directories for each cache.

+### "Hash collision" warning

+This means two different URLs produced the same SHA-256 filename within a single cache directory.
+With SHA-256 this is astronomically unlikely (1 in 2^128 for a targeted collision), so this almost certainly indicates a bug rather than a genuine hash collision.
+If you see this warning, please report it — the second URL's content will overwrite the first.

 ### Empty thread / "0 comments"